Fact check: Disinformation's impact on the US election – DW – 11/07/2024

 US authorities warned about foreign adversaries "conducting additional influence operations intended to undermine public confidence in the integrity of US elections and stoke divisions among Americans."

-"Russia is the most active threat," the Office of the Director of National Intelligence (ODNI), the Federal Bureau of Investigation (FBI), and the Cybersecurity and Infrastructure Security Agency (CISA) said in a joint statement on November 4, a day before the elections.
+"Russia is the most active threat," the Office of the Director of National Intelligence, the Federal Bureau of Investigation and the Cybersecurity and Infrastructure Security Agency said in a joint statement on November 4, a day before the election.

-Influencers linked to Russia in particular were manufacturing videos and creating fake articles to undermine the legitimacy of the election, instilling fear in voters regarding the election process, and suggesting that Americans were using violence against each other due to political preferences, the statement reads.
+Influencers linked to Russia, in particular, were manufacturing videos and creating fake articles to undermine the legitimacy of the election, instilling fear in voters regarding the election process, and suggesting that Americans were using violence against each other due to political preferences, the statement read.

 "Russia has sought to sow chaos in the election, as predicted, and there is a sense that it accelerated efforts near the end of the election cycle.
-We won't know how successful it was until more forensic work is done," John P. Wihbey, associate professor at Northeastern University and a founder of Northeastern's Internet Democracy Initiative told DW.
+We won't know how successful it was until more forensic work is done," John P. Wihbey, associate professor at Northeastern University in Boston and a founder of Northeastern's Internet Democracy Initiative, told DW.

 "China has shown interest in manipulating the election, too," he said, adding that the role of TikTok and its algorithm remains a subject of great concern and debate.

-Musk's political posts on X received over 17 billion views since he endorsed Trump in July — over twice as many views as all political campaigning ads on X combined, CCDH said.
+Musk's political posts on X received over 17 billion views since he endorsed Trump in July — more than twice as many views as all political campaigning ads on X combined, CCDH said.

-"Musk clearly tweaked the algorithm to favor his election messages advocating for Trump," said Wihbey who added that was something new altogether in election politics and social media.
+"Musk clearly tweaked the algorithm to favor his election messages advocating for Trump," said Wihbey, adding that was something new altogether in election politics and social media.

-"X served as a real gateway between the fringe and the mainstream, much more so than it did in past election cycles when it had different ownership," Wihbey told DW.
+"X served as a real gateway between the fringe and the mainstream, much more so than it did in past election cycles when it had different ownership," he said.

 Did artificial intelligence play a role?

-While there were some instances of AI-generated fakes such as the audio of President Joe Biden calling on voters in the New Hampshire primary election not to go to the polls, a deepfake of superstar Taylor Swift endorsing Trump, or of Vice President Kamala Harris wearing communist attire, "we have not seen the kind of wave of gen AI deepfakes that many feared would swamp the election," said Wihbey.
+While there were some instances of AI-generated fakes, such as an audio of President Joe Biden calling on voters in the New Hampshire primary election not to go to the polls, and deepfakes of superstar Taylor Swift endorsing Trump or of Vice President Kamala Harris wearing communist attire, "we have not seen the kind of wave of gen AI deepfakes that many feared would swamp the election," said Wihbey.

 "But has this really convinced people not to vote for Kamala Harris?
 I don't think it's that easy," said Munoz.
-Patriarchal structures could have played a role or that people's biggest fear was the tanking economy, and they thought Trump was more competent — even though they might not like him or find his comments revolting, she added.
+Patriarchal structures could have played a role, she added, or fear over the tanking economy leading many to think Trump was more competent — even though they might not like him or find his comments revolting.

-Researchers also uncovered AI-driven bot networks drumming up support for Trump just shortly before the elections.
+Researchers also uncovered AI-driven bot networks drumming up support for Trump just shortly before the election.

 Does disinformation have the power to influence the vote?